 Machine-readable things can interact with other machine-readable things.

-We could plug privacy 'settings' for individuals into businesses privacy policies.
-If businesses had to fill in an electronic form indicating businesses they share information with, you could fill in a mirror-image form indicating the businesses you don't want to share info with - e.g. a business that has just had a massive data breach.
+We could plug privacy 'settings' for individuals into businesses' privacy policies.
+If businesses had to fill in an electronic form explaining who they share information with, you could fill in a mirror-image form, choosing the businesses you don't want to share info with - e.g. a business that has just had a massive data breach.

 What if you could make meaningful choices about privacy?

 Imagine if your browser told you whenever an online provider's privacy 'setings' didn't match your personal privacy 'settings'.

 Do check out the podcast discussion we had on this subject, and let us know what you think on twitter @code_pact.